BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 		Branch branch = Branch.GetInstance ();
 		// Await here ensure the thread stays alive long enough to complete the close. await branch.CloseSessionAsync ();
 	}

+	// Ensure we get the updated link identifier when the app is opened from the
+	// background with a new link.
+	protected override void OnNewIntent(Intent intent) {
+		BranchAndroid.GetInstance().SetNewUrl(intent.Data);
+	}

 	#region IBranchSessionInterface implementation